How to Tell Yourself It’s OK to Relax – So Your Mind and Body Will Listen

 When you’re done, take a moment to notice how it feels.
 Even small wins can create momentum.
 Savor it.
 Let it soak in.
 That sense of progress, no matter how small, makes it easier to choose the next small step tomorrow.

 Some days will feel easier than others—and that’s okay.
 What matters is that you keep showing up for yourself, one step at a time.
-Like James, change might begin with just one kind question or one tiny act of courage.
+Like James, change might begin with just one question or one tiny act of courage.
 It doesn't have to be big to be meaningful.

 You’ve got this.

-Blog Post Title Four
+Blog Post Coming Soon

 It all begins with an idea.